 Inspirational quotes to get the week started

 These are the lines for the Monday where you need a push to begin.
-The hardest part of any week is the first move.
+Monday is the cold-start day, and the whole week turns on the first move you make.

 The Jobs lines are the verified backbone of this group.
 Both come from the same 2005 Stanford address, and they sit one after the other in the speech: do work that fills your life, then love the work you do.
 The Lao Tzu line is older than all of them.
 It traces to chapter 64 of the Tao Te Ching, where a more literal rendering is "a journey of a thousand li begins beneath one's feet," so the familiar "single step" version is a smoothed English translation.